edumco/python-pipeline/docs/tests.md

 pytest-xdist==2.4.0
 ```

-The contents of this file are dependencies from the package `pytest` listed with the dependencies ccomming first and the dependants last.
+The contents of this file are packages used to run the tests (`pytest` and `pytest-xdist`) and verify the code (`pylama` and `bandit`).

 ## Dockerfile layer

 On the Dockerfile we create a new layer reusing the requirement layer and naming it as test.
-Then we copy the app code and execute the tests:
+Then we copy the app code, install the test requirements and execute the tests:

 ```Dockerfile
 FROM python:3.8-slim as requirements